Deep-ghosty/Infrared-Enabled-Driver-fatigue-detection/README.md

 **11.** **Congratulations!** You've made your first contribution! 🙌🏼

 # Usage
+_To get a local copy up and running follow these simple steps._
-- Clone the repository:
+- Clone the repository with
 ```
 git clone https://github.com/Deep-ghosty/driver-snoozing-system.git
 ```